aashreyj/oops-lab/README.md

 Operator overloading contains classes (complex, matrix, string, complex-matrix and polynomial) in which operators have been overloaded.

-Templates contains generic template codes for stack, linked list, heap and queue.
+Templates contains generic template codes for stack, linked list, matrix, heap and queue.